 New legislation will change the way you manage your labour-only contractors.

-In April 2020, the risk profile for a private sector business which engages limited company contractors will be changing.
+The risk profile for a private sector business which engages limited company contractors will be changing.

 Under the new draft legislation, the obligation for determining the IR35 tax status will now be a matter for the end user client, and not the limited company contractor.